apoorvar5/Deaths-in-United-States-Analysis/README.md

 This project provides valuable insights into the causes of death in the United States, offering both a broad overview and detailed analyses for specific states and years.
 Feel free to explore the Jupyter Notebooks for a deeper understanding of the findings.

-If you have any questions or suggestions, please open an issue or reach out to the project contributors.
-Contributions are welcome!
+If you have any questions or suggestions, please open an issue or reach out!